-It is completely inadequate for those detained under the Illegal Migration Bill to have their only opportunity to challenge their detention within 28 days be a remedy that is at best uncertain, and at worst, extremely limited.
+It is completely inadequate for those detained under the Illegal Migration Bill to have their only opportunity to challenge their detention within the first 28 days be a remedy that is at best uncertain, and at worst, extremely limited.

-During the first 28 days of detention, only the right to apply for a writ of habeas corpus is preserved in England, Wales, and Northern Ireland.
-In Scotland, the right to apply to the Court of Session for suspension and liberation is preserved.
-In response to criticism of Clauses 10-12 of the Illegal Migration Bill, the Government has stated that, during the first 28 days of a person's detention, when they can neither apply for immigration bail nor seek judicial review on the ordinary public law grounds, judicial oversight remains available through an application for a writ of habeas corpus.
+Under proposals made by the Home Secretary, during the first 28 days of detention, only the right to apply for a writ of habeas corpus would be preserved in England, Wales, and Northern Ireland.
+In Scotland, the right to apply to the Court of Session for suspension and liberation would be preserved.
+In response to criticism of Clauses 11-13 of the Illegal Migration Bill, the Government stated that, during the first 28 days of a person's detention, when they can neither apply for immigration bail nor seek judicial review on the ordinary public law grounds, judicial oversight would remain available through an application for a writ of habeas corpus.
 However, the extent of that judicial oversight and consequently whether habeas corpus would be an effective remedy is unclear.
 The scope of such claims is extremely narrow, and applications are costly and complex.

 It is well established that habeas corpus deals with the question of whether there is lawful authority to detain a person (i.e. a power to detain).
 What is far less clear is what a court may consider when determining that question and how far behind the warrant they may look when considering an application for habeas corpus.
 Under existing case law, the examination undertaken by the court is limited.
 Where the power to detain is contingent on the existence of a particular fact (a 'precedent fact'), the court has considered itself able to examine whether that fact did or did not exist.
 However, the court has not considered itself able to look any further behind the warrant than that.
-For example, if a person is detained in prison pursuant to a court order, even if the court errs in declining to discharge the order, habeas corpus does not apply and the correct avenue for challenge is judicial review.
+For example, if a person is detained in prison pursuant to a court order, even if the court errs in declining to discharge the order, habeas corpus does not apply and the correct avenue for challenge is judicial review.17